PaycheckCalculatorOnline logo

 Student FICA Exemption

-Nonresident Alien Workers
+Nonresident Alien Workers on Specific Visas

-Certain Government Employees
+Certain Pre-1984 Government Employees

 Real Dollar Impact: FICA at Different Income Levels

-FICA taxes are regressive in one important sense: because Social Security has a wage cap, the effective rate decreases as income rises above $176,100.
-A worker earning $80,000 pays 7.65% in total FICA.
-A worker earning $300,000 pays a total FICA amount of ($176,100 × 6.2%) + ($300,000 × 1.45%) + ($100,000 × 0.9%) = $10,918 + $4,350 + $900 = $16,168, which is an effective rate of about 5.4% of total wages.
+FICA taxes are regressive in one meaningful way: because Social Security has a wage cap, the effective FICA rate actually decreases as income rises above $176,100.
+A worker earning $80,000 pays 7.65% of total income in FICA.
+A worker earning $300,000 pays Social Security only on the first $176,100, plus Medicare on all $300,000 — and the surtax on the excess over $200,000.
+Their effective FICA rate ends up around 5.4% of total wages, lower than a middle-income earner's 7.65%.

 FICA vs Income Tax: How They Differ